EvaMarco/react-hooks/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### Contribute withs Issues not Pull Request
+### Contribute with Issues not Pull Request please

 This is an study repo, I made it in order to learn new things myself.
 If you want to help me learn something you can create an Issue suggesting changes or proposing new functionalities.